rbw/aiosnow/docs/reference/model/table/example.rst

         basic_auth=("<username>", "<password>")
     )

-    # Product a TableModel object using the built-in Incident schema
+    # Produce a TableModel object using the built-in Incident schema
     async with app.get_table(Incident) as r:
         # Get incident with number INC01234
         response = await r.get_one(Incident.number == "INC01234")